ameli/restoreio/docs/source/user_guide/input_data.rst

 Data on Irregular Grids
 ~~~~~~~~~~~~~~~~~~~~~~~

-Our application is designed to process data on rectilinear grids which are presented by **one-dimensional longitude and latitude arrays**.
+|project| is designed to process data on rectilinear grids which are presented by **one-dimensional longitude and latitude arrays**.
 However, if your data is on irregular grids represented by **two-dimensional longitude and latitude arrays**, you can remap the data to a rectilinear grid by using interpolation functions such as `scipy.interpolate.griddata <https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.griddata.html>`__ in Python or `griddata <https://www.mathworks.com/help/matlab/ref/griddata.html>`__ in MATLAB.

 Masking
 ~~~~~~~